 Average GP Earnings

-This is a politically driven requirement serves no purpose and is not in anyway useful as an indicator of anything remotely patient or care related.
+This is a politically driven requirement and serves no purpose and is not in anyway useful as an indicator of anything remotely patient or care related.

 As this is an average figure it cannot meaningfully be compared with figures from other GP surgeries as they may have a different number of full time and part-time GPs.
 For example if they have lots of GPs working just 1 day per week their figure will be much lower - even though they may be paying higher salaries...
 This figure in no way indicates the level of funding or the level of costs that the surgery requires to function.

-For the year 2014 - 2015 - Average Earnings for GPs were £74,053.45
+For the year 2020-2021 - Average Earnings for GP were £69,888 before tax and National Insurance

-Training to become an MP....
+Training time to become an MP....

 Ball Tree figures relate to: 2 full time GPs, 13 part time GPs and 1 long term locum GP who worked in the practice for six months or more